-Socket: function, classification and compatibility with CPU
+Socket: function, classification, and CPU compatibility

 This post is lesson 15 of 42 in the subject Computer Hardware

-1. Function of socket on mainboard
+1. Function of socket on the mainboard

 Socket CPU